Harlem Shake (meme): Legacy

 The unexpected success of Harlem Shake caused Billboard to bring forward its plans, following two years of discussions, to incorporate data on YouTube views as one of three metrics used to calculate the influential Billboard Hot 100 chart.
 This marked an important recognition that YouTube now plays a vital role in shaping cultural trends, defining hit songs ahead of radio programmers.

 In consequence of this significant change, Baauer's "Harlem Shake" made its debut at No. 1 on the Billboard Hot 100 on February 21, 2013.
 Without the change the song would only have debuted in the Top 15.
 In the year-end chart on that same year, "Harlem Shake" became the 4th best song of 2013, behind "Radioactive" by Imagine Dragons.
 This makes it the only song to become an internet meme to hit the top 10 on the Billboard year-end chart through the 2010s.

 The success of Harlem Shake also highlights a change of direction for music rights holders.
 With the exception of a takedown notice issued when artist Azealia Banks tried to upload her own version of the track, Baauer and his label, Mad Decent records, instead made use of YouTube's Content ID database to assert copyright over the fan-made videos and claim a proportion of advertising revenue in respect of each one.

 Reception

-Initial response

-Numerous commenters have compared the Harlem Shake to "Gangnam Style".
-But the business magazine Forbes pointed out that unlike "Gangnam Style" and other notable hits from 2012, Harlem Shake is more of a meme, since a wide variety of groups and individuals have uploaded variants of the dance.

-Martin Talbot, managing director of The Official Charts Company in the UK, described "Harlem Shake" as a "phenomenon", the first ever "crowd sourced video" to significantly drive sales of a song.
+Martin Talbot, managing director of the Official Charts Company in the UK, described "Harlem Shake" as a "phenomenon", the first ever "crowd sourced video" to significantly drive the sales of a song.
 Previously, as happened with "Gangnam Style", there was always an initial video created by an artist which would start a dance craze that was subsequently adopted by fans.

-Harlem's reaction

-There were reports that Harlem residents were upset because of the dance called "Harlem shake" in the meme videos not being the real Harlem shake.
-Many felt that people in the videos were "disrespecting" the real dance and making the whole neighborhood of Harlem "look bad".
-Harlemite Elaine Caesar was quoted as saying "Don’t offend us with that nonsense you’re calling the Harlem Shake."
-The meme was described as "cultural gentrification" and cultural appropriation.
-The meme inspired a number of videos demonstrating authentic dance.

-On the other hand, some Harlem shake dancers expressed the hopes of the Harlem shake dance making a comeback, becoming popular all over again as a result of the sudden exposure it got.